Eli45/EliDungeon/README.md

 * Hotkeys to the right of the listed weapon can be typed into the console for quick attacking.
 Looks like: 'name'(x).

 * Ammo for weapons that require it is listed as [x], to the right of the hotkey.

+* Mana required to cast spells is listed as {x}, to the right of the hotkey.
+Total mana is listed as [mana] at the end of the line.

 ##Map
 ----------